County Charter & Code

 Community Development Code

 The Community Development Code is comprised of the standards that regulate specific aspects of development and the development process in unincorporated Washington County.
-The purpose of this Code is to implement the Washington County Comprehensive Plan through the adoption and coordination of planning and development regulations which provide for the health, safety and general welfare of the citizens of Washington County.
+The purpose of this Code is to implement the Washington County Comprehensive Plan through the adoption and coordination of planning and development regulations which provide for the health, safety and general welfare of the communities in Washington County.